-- Each processor is programmed with a maximum valid voltage identification value (VID), which is set at manufacturing and cannot be altered.
+- 1. Each processor is programmed with a maximum valid voltage identification value (VID), which is set at manufacturing and cannot be altered.
 Individual maximum VID values are calibrated during manufacturing such that two processors at the same frequency may have different settings within the VID range.
-Note that this differs from the VID employed by the processor during a power management event (Intel Thermal Monitor 2, Enhanced Intel SpeedStep Technology, or Enhanced Halt State).
-The voltage specifications are assumed to be measured across VCC\SENSE and VSS\SENSE pins at socket with a social conduction of the processor of the social conduction of the social conduction. - The voltage specifications are assumed to be measured across VCC\SENSE and VSS\SENSE pins at socket with a 100-MHz bandwidth oscilloscope, 1.5-pF maximum probe capacitance, and 1-MΩ minimum impedance.
+Note that this differs from the VID employed by the processor during a power management event (Intel Thermal Monitor 2, Enhanced Intel SpeedStep Technology, or Enhanced Halt State). - 2.
+The voltage specifications are assumed to be measured across $V{CC\SENSE}$ and $V{SS\SENSE}$ pins at socket with a 100-MHz bandwidth oscilloscope, 1.5-pF maximum probe capacitance, and 1-M $\Omega$ minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
 Ensure external noise from the system is not coupled in the scope probe. - 3.
-Specified at 105°C TJ. - 4.
-Specified at the nominal $V{CC}$ . - 5.
+Specified at 100°C TJ. - 4.
+Specified at the nominal VCC. - 5.
 Measured at the bulk capacitors on the motherboard. - 6.
-VCC BOOT tolerance shown in Figure 5 and Figure 6. - Based on simulations and averaged over the duration of any change in current.
-Specified by design/ characterization at nominal VCC.
+VCC,BOOT tolerance shown in Figure 4 and Figure 5. - 7.
+Based on simulations and averaged over the duration of any change in current.
+Specified by design/characterization at nominal $V{CC}$ .
 Not 100% tested. - 8.
-This is a power-up peak current specification that is applicable when $V{CCP}$ is high and $V{CC_CORE}$ is low. - 9.
-This is a steady-state Icc current specification that is applicable when both $V{CCP}$ and $V{CC\CORE}$ are high. - 10.
-Processor ICC requirements in Intel Dynamic Acceleration Technology mode is lesser than ICC in HFM - 11.
-The maximum delta between Intel Enhanced Deeper Sleep and LFM on the processor will be lesser than or equal to 300 mV. - Instantaneous current ICC\CORE\INST of 55 A has to be sustained for short time (tINST) of 10 μs.
+This is a power-up peak current specification, which is applicable when $V{\text{CCP}}$ is high and $V{\text{CC\CORE}}$ is low. - 9.
+This is a steady-state $I{CC}$ current specification, which is applicable when both $V{CCP}$ and $V{CC\CORE}$ are high. - 10.
+Instantaneous current ICC\CORE\INST of 85 A has to be sustained for short time (tINST) of 35μs.
 Average current will be less than maximum specified ICCDES.
 VR OCP threshold should be high enough to support current levels described herein.